comob-project/snn-sound-localization/research/Workshop_1_Write_Up.md

 1. How do membrane time constants affect network performance?
 2. If we train the membrane time constants - what distribution emerges?
 3. Do heterogenous time constants improve performance?
-4. What happens if we allow seperate time constant per layer?
+4. What happens if we allow seperate time constants per layer?

 #### Results
 1. Model performance decreases as the membrane time constant increases